PrimeDeviation/employable/MCP_IMPLEMENTATION_GUIDE.md

 This guide documents the process for implementing and testing new MCP (Model Context Protocol) tools in the Employable platform.

+## For Cursor AI Assistants Reading This Guide

+**Context**: You are a Cursor AI assistant working with a developer to implement MCP tools for the Employable marketplace.
+This guide contains everything you need to know to implement and test MCP tools without requiring detailed explanations from the user.

+**Key Points**:
+- The user expects you to be proactive in testing tools via Cursor chat
+- You have direct access to MCP tools in Cursor with the `mcp_employable-agents_` prefix
+- Follow the patterns established in existing tools (see `browseTeams` as reference)
+- The Supabase functions server may need multiple startup attempts - this is normal
+- Cursor chat testing is preferred over systematic API testing

 ## Overview

 The MCP server is implemented as a Supabase Edge Function that provides programmatic access to the Employable marketplace through a standardized protocol interface.